appium/appium-uiautomator2-driver/README.md

 #### Returned Result

 Depending on the `includeStderr` value this API could either return a string, which is equal to the `stdout` stream content of the given command or a dictionary whose elements are `stdout` and `stderr` and values are contents of the corresponding outgoing streams.
-If the command exists with non-zero return code then an exception is going to be thrown.
+If the command exits with a non-zero return code then an exception is going to be thrown.
 The exception message will be equal to the command stderr.

 ### mobile: execEmuConsoleCommand